pass-culture/pass-culture-main/api/documentation/docs/understanding-our-api/managing-bookings/connection-with-ticketing-system.md

 ### General explanation

-If you enabled ticket booking for an event, we will call **your booking URL** whenever a beneficiary books a ticket on the pass Culture application.
+If you enabled ticket booking for an event, we will call **your booking URL** whenever a beneficiary books a ticket for this event on the pass Culture application.
 We will wait for your response, that must contain a barcode, and forward it to the beneficiary.

 :::warning